-- simplib::passgen - Added 'simpky' mode. - \ Runs in 'legacy' mode (default) or in a 'simpkv' mode. - \ 'simpky' mode is EXPERIMENTAL. - \ When in 'simpkv' mode, simplib: passgen uses simp/simpkv for password persistence. - \ 'simpkv' mode is enabled by setting simplib::passgen::simpkv to true in Hiera. - \ If you enable 'simpky' mode in a system that already has passwords generated via the legacy code, currently, all passwords will be regenerated.
+- simplib::passgen - Added 'simpkv' mode. - Runs in 'legacy' mode (default) or in a 'simpkv' mode. - 'simpky' mode is EXPERIMENTAL. - When in 'simpkv' mode, simplib:passgen uses simp/simpkv for password persistence. - 'simpkv' mode is enabled by setting simplib::passgen::simpkv to true in Hiera. - If you enable 'simpky' mode in a system that already has passwords generated via the legacy code, currently, all passwords will be regenerated.

-- \ Added simpky\options parameter to simplib::passgen for use in 'simpky' mode. - Enhanced simplib::passgen operation when in 'simpky' mode - \ Stores complexity and complex\only setting in the password's simpky metadata, so that the password can be regenerated with the same characteristics. - \ Regenerates the password if the requested 'complexity' or 'complex\only' setting differs from the setting used for the latest persisted password. - \ Stores up to the lastest 10 <password,salt> pairs in the password's simpky metadata. - Added a gen\timeout\seconds password option.
+- Added simpkv_options parameter to simplib::passgen for use in 'simpkv' mode. - Enhanced simplib::passgen operation when in 'simpky' mode - Stores complexity and complex_only setting in the password's simply metadata, so that the password can be regenerated with the same characteristics. - Regenerates the password if the requested 'complexity' or 'complex_only' setting differs from the setting used for the latest persisted password. - Stores up to the lastest 10 <password,salt> pairs in the password's simpkv metadata. - Added a gen_timeout_seconds password option.
 Previously this was hardcoded to 30 seconds. - Added ability to set the user and group for legacy simplib::passgen files. - Changed the default permissions on legacy simplib::passgen files to the user running the catalog compile.
-This will allow bolt to set permissions correctly. - simplib::gen\random\password: - Intersperse special characters among the alpha-numeric characters, when complexity is 1 or 2 and complex\only is false.
+This will allow bolt to set permissions correctly. - simplib::gen_random_password: - Intersperse special characters among the alpha-numeric characters, when complexity is 1 or 2 and complex_only is false.
 Previously, this function grouped the all alpha-numeric characters together and grouped all special characters together.
-This generated passwords that were not suitable for user passwords, as they would fail the cracklib/libpwquality complexity checks. - simplib::assert metadata: - Added blacklist option.
+This generated passwords that were not suitable for user passwords, as they would fail the cracklib/libpwquality complexity checks. - simplib::assert_metadata: - Added blacklist option.
 This allows functionality to deliberately fail on an OS that is listed in the module's metadata.json, but is not necessarily supported by all parts of the given module.